dan-weaver/alext/src/pages/issues/economy.md

 ### Creating real, sustainable job growth that reflects the future of our economy

 While investor confidence in the economy may be high, we are seeing decreased confidence from workers who need better access to training opportunities and better visibility regarding the highest-opportunity industries for the future.
-Alex will help community members achieve their full potential by working to
+Alex will help community members achieve their full potential by working to:
-support:

 * Leverage both employers and nonprofit organizations to develop locally guided workforce programs that address unemployment and underemployment issues